philrz/super/book/src/tutorials/jq.md

   > prs.json
 ```

+>[!NOTE]
-> _As we get into the exercise below, we'll reach a step where we encounter some
+> As we get into the exercise below, we'll reach a step where we encounter some
 > unexpected empty objects in the original data.
 It seems the GitHub API
 > must have been having a bad day when we first ran this exercise, as these
 > empty records no longer appear if the download is repeated today using the same
 > URL shown above.
 But taming glitchy data is a big part of data discovery, so to
 > relive the magic of our original experience, you can download
 > [this archived copy](prs.json) of the
-> `prs.json` we originally saw._
+> `prs.json` we originally saw.

 Now that you have this JSON file on your local file system, how would you query it
 with `super`?